-Title: Integrated financial management of climate risks in the agricultural sector
+Title: Integrated financial management of climate risks in the Peruvian agricultural sector (CAT)

-Lead executing agency: Ministerio de Agricultura y Riego (MINAGRI)
+Lead executing agency: Ministry of Agriculture and Irrigation (Ministerio de Agricultura y Riego – MINAGRI)

 Overall term: 2014 to 2019

-Peru possesses a risk transfer system for agriculture that is supported by the state and the private sector.
-It focuses on agricultural insurance products that provide protection against climate risks.
+Peru has a risk transfer system for the agricultural sector that is financed by the state and the private sector.
+The system includes insurance against climate risks.

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is supporting the development of integrated financial management to protect against climate risks in Peru.
 In the project funded by the International Climate Initiative (IKI), GIZ is cooperating with the Ministry of Agriculture and Irrigation, the banking supervisory authority SBS, insurance companies and private pension funds, the Ministry of Economic Affairs and Finance and private insurance companies.
 An alliance with the reinsurance company Munich Re was formed to analyse the vulnerability of the agricultural sector to climate change.